winningproduct/learn-portal/README.md

 - Validating if your solution effectively solves the customer’s basic problem

 ## Immerse (Dig deep and understand the solution)
-Go further, focus on details in the area choses
+Analyze deep in to the focused area to elaborate details required for solving the problem
-#### Brand Guide & Product Naming
+#### Brand Guide
-- What is the branding strategy of the product?
-How to name your products which gives instant clarity
+- Define the brand personality of the product including visual theme, logo, name, etc.
-#### Information Architecture
+#### Data Architecture
-- Define the content structure of the application to understand where the information is
+- Define the content structure, data entities, data relationships, storage formats
 #### Positioning Message
-- Figure out the exact message that we should give potential customers.
-It has to be brief, on point and no nonsense.
+- Define a set of message to test against target market including a short pitch, tagline, ad messages, etc.
 #### Engineering Estimation
-- Estimations for the engineering team for each functional and non-functional feature breakdown.
+- Estimate the development efforts for functional and non-functional features
 #### Operational Estimations
-- Running cost estimations for keeping the product in operation
+- Estimate for production implementation, training and running cost estimations in operation
 #### High Fidelity Prototype
-- Improve on the previous low fidelity prototype to make it very closer to the final product
+- Build a detailed prototype to demonstrate how the final product would operate and obtain feedback
 #### Product Market Fit Validation
-- Makes sure that our product caters to a market need considering various environment factors
+- Makes sure that our product is well tuned to solve the problem specifically for the identified target market
 #### Product Roadmap
-- Lay the features and releases in a product evolution timeline.
+- Lay the features and releases in a product evolution timeline

 ## Plan (Strategize the agility of project execution)
 Plan ahead to get the best our of next stages